josephcslater/WSUThesisTemplate/readme.md

 at Harvey Mudd College] and [the one at Duke].
 Yes, you may think you can do this as well in Excel, but the reality is the cartoony plots in Excel look good in brochures and business presentations, not engineering, math and science technical papers.
 There are many other options out there.
 Look to see what is being used by serious programmers, but you also have to weigh that against the value of your time.
-I've personally gravitated toward [matplotlib] in [python].
+I've personally gravitated toward [matplotlib] in [Python].

 Back to LaTeX: